mike-fabian/ibus-typing-booster/content/docs/user/index.md

 * openSUSE:
     * `sudo zypper install ibus-typing-booster` (includes emoji-picker already! 😁)

-If your distribution has no binary packages or you are want to have the bleeding edge version and install from source, see the [Developer Documentation](/docs/dev/).
-There you can also find information on how to report bugs or translate the user interface into your language.
+If your distribution has no binary packages, or you want the bleeding edge version and prefer to install from source, please refer to the [Developer Documentation](/docs/dev/).
+There, you can also find information on how to report bugs or translate the user interface into your language.

 Some distributions also have graphical tools to install software (“Gnome Software”, “Ubuntu Software”, ...).
-The following video shows how one can install ibus-typing-booster and emoji-picker on Ubuntu 21.04 using “Ubuntu Software”.
-“Ubuntu Software” shows ibus-typing-booster and emoji-picker as two entries, but after installing ibus-typing-booster, emoji-picker has been installed as well already, although “Ubuntu Software” does not appear to know that and still lets me click on “Install” for emoji-picker.
-But as it was actually already installed, it finishes immediately 😀.
+The following video demonstrates how to install ibus-typing-booster and emoji-picker on Ubuntu 21.04 using “Ubuntu Software”.
+While “Ubuntu Software” lists ibus-typing-booster and emoji-picker as separate entries, installing ibus-typing-booster also installs emoji-picker.
+“Ubuntu Software” may not recognize this, still allowing you to click “Install” for emoji-picker, but since it’s already present, the installation completes immediately 😀.

-**Note**: when using Gnome, don’t forget to log out of your desktop and log in again after installing!
-On most other desktops one can often avoid that by calling `ibus restart` from the command line but on Gnome one has to log out and log in again, otherwise one will not find ibus-typing-booster when trying to [add it in the desktop settings](#adding-ibus-typing-booster-to-your-desktop).
+**Note**: when using Gnome, remember to log out of your desktop and log in again after installation!
+On most desktops (including newer Gnome desktops) one can avoid this by calling `ibus restart` from the command line, but on older Gnome desktops, a full logout and login are necessary; otherwise, ibus-typing-booster will not appear when you try to [add it in the desktop settings](#adding-ibus-typing-booster-to-your-desktop).

 {{< video label="Installing using “Ubuntu Software” on Ubuntu 21.04" mp4="/videos/user-docs/installing-using-ubuntu-software-on-ubuntu-21.04.mp4" >}}